IkonicGames/weeklys/Week06/README.md

 Race against the clock to finish the levels as fast as possible.

 ## TODO
-Grapple 'easing' from max length to relaxed length Level Design
+Level Design
 Level Transition
 Level Timers